-Are you license in the State of Ohio?
-Senate Bill 255 was signed into law on Jan.
-4, 2019, creating the Home Inspector Program, to be headed up by the Department of Commerce’s Division of Real Estate & Professional Licensing.
+1. Are you licensed in the State of Ohio?
+Senate Bill 255 created the Home Inspector Program, headed up by the Department of Commerce’s Division of Real Estate & Professional Licensing.
 This Bill requires that all home inspectors performing an inspection to be licensed.
-Further, the bill also requires a real estate broker or salesperson who provides the name of a home inspector to a purchaser or seller of real estate to provide the names of at least three licensed home inspectors.

-Will your inspection meet recognized standards?
-Ask whether the inspection and the inspection report will meet state requirements and comply with a well-recognized standard of practice and code of ethics, such as the one adopted by the International Association of Certified Home Inspectors (InterNACHI), the National Institute of Building Inspectors, (NIBI) and the American Society of Home Inspectors (ASHI.)
+2. Will your inspection meet recognized standards?
+Ask whether the inspection and the inspection report will meet state requirements and comply with a well-recognized standard of practice and code of ethics.

-Do you belong to a professional home inspector association?
-There are many state and national associations for home inspectors that provide standards and additional training opportunities.
+3. Do you belong to a professional home inspector association?
+There are many state and national associations for home inspectors that provide additional standards and training opportunities.

-How much experience do you have?
+4. How much experience do you have?
 Ask how long inspectors have been in the profession and how many inspections they’ve completed.
-They should provide customer referrals on request.
-New inspectors also may be highly qualified, but they should describe their training and let you know whether they plan to work with a more experienced partner.
+They should also be able to provide customer referrals on request.
+New inspectors also may be highly qualified, but they should describe their training and let you know whether they plan to work with a more experienced partner during your inspection.

-Do you focus on residential inspection?
+6. Do you focus on residential inspection?
 Make sure the inspector has training and experience in the unique discipline of home inspection, which is very different from inspecting commercial buildings or a construction site.
-If your customers are buying a unique property, such as a historic home, they may want to ask whether the inspector has experience with that type of property in particular.
+If you are buying a unique property, such as a historic home, they may want to ask whether the inspector has experience with that type of property in particular.

-How long will the inspection take?
+7. How long will the inspection take?
 On average, an inspector working alone inspects a typical single-family house in two to three hours; anything significantly less may not be thorough.
-If your customers are purchasing an especially large property, they may want to ask whether additional inspectors will be brought in.
+If you're purchasing a large property, you may want to ask whether additional inspectors will be brought in.